dcsaorg/DCSA-OpenAPI/jit/v2/README.md

   - **Vessel** object split into 2 objects:
     - **Vessel** containing static vessel data (`IMONumber`, `MMSINumber`, `Name`, ...)
     - **Vessel Status** containing dynamic data (draft, position, `milesToDestinationPort`)
   - GET endPoint responses changed into a result set.
-Relevent filters have been added to all
+Relevant filters have been added to all
-  - If is now possible to identify if where **Moves** provided, come from.
-It is possible to specify if the Moves come from a Partner
+  - It is possible to specify if the *Moves* belong to a specific VSA partner in the vessel or if the moves are for the whole vessel.
-  - many properties in the **Port Call Service** object have clear conditions added specifying how and when values can be used
+  - Many properties in the **Port Call Service** object have clear conditions added specifying how and when values can be used

 ## Minor changes
   - error responses fixed